 Basic structure of the short form

-The most common short form consists of the last name of the author and the main title of the work cited, usually shortened if more than four words, as in examples 4–6 below.
-For more on authors’ names, see 14.27.
-For more on short titles, see 14.28.
-For more on journal articles, see 14.196.
+The most common short form consists of the last name of the author, the main title of the work cited (usually shortened if more than four words), and the page number where the information can be found, as shown in examples 4–6 below.
+For more on authors’ names, see CMOS 13.75.
+For more on short titles, see CMOS 13.33.
+For more on journal articles, see CMOS 14.67.

-1. Samuel A. Morley, Poverty and Inequality in Latin America: The Impact of Adjustment and Recovery (Baltimore: Johns Hopkins University Press, 1995), 24–25.
+1. Samuel A. Morley, Poverty and Inequality in Latin America: The Impact of Adjustment and Recovery (Johns Hopkins University Press, 1995), 24–25.

 2. Regina M. Schwartz, “Nationals and Nationalism: Adultery in the House of David,” Critical Inquiry 19, no. 1 (1992): 131–32.